tedconf/symfony-doc-unofficial/getting-started/en/04-Project-Setup.markdown

  | `modules/`   | The application code (MVC)
  | `templates/` | The global template files

->**TIP**
->When calling the `generate:app` task, you have also passed two security-related
->*options*:
+>**SIDEBAR**
+>Security
 >
->  * `--escaping-strategy`: Enables output escaping to prevent XSS attacks
->  * `--csrf-secret`: Enables session tokens in forms to prevent CSRF attacks
+>By default, the `generate:app` task has secured our application from the two
+>most widespread vulnerabilities found on the web.
+That's right, symfony
+>automatically takes ~security|Security~ measures on our behalf.
 >
->By passing these two optional options to the task, you have secured your
->future development from the two most widespread vulnerabilities found on the
->web.
-That's right, symfony will automatically take security measures on your
->behalf.
+>To prevent ~XSS~ attacks, output escaping has been enabled; and to prevent
+>~CSRF~ attacks, a random CSRF secret has been generated.
 >
+>Of course, you can tweak these settings thanks to the following *options*:
+>
+>  * `--escaping-strategy`: Enables or disables output escaping
+>  * `--csrf-secret`: Enables session tokens in forms
+>
 >If you know nothing about
 >[XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) or
->[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more about
+>[CSRF](http://en.wikipedia.org/wiki/CSRF), take the time to learn more these
->these security vulnerabilities.
+>security vulnerabilities.

 ### Directory Structure Rights